davemarquess/Webpack-Ops/README2.md

 git clone https://github.com/CatSnake11/Webpack-Optimizer.git
 ```

-**2.** Go to your terminal and run the following commands to download all required libraries:
+**2.** Open the repository, go to your terminal and run the following commands to download all required libraries:
 ```
 npm install
 npm run webpack